December 19, 2013 False Claims Act Information

 Retaliation by an employer can be one of the harsh realities of blowing the whistle on fraud.
-As we reported yesterday, the National Whistleblower Center (NWC) recently submitted a report to Congress on the various effects of workplace retaliation on the likelihood of employees to come forward with allegations of misconduct.
-A whopping 40 percent of workers report they would not come forward with fraud if suspected and nearly that many failed to disclose actual fraud in the workplace.
+As we previously reported, the National Whistleblower Center (“NWC”) submitted a 2013 report to Congress on the various effects of workplace retaliation on the likelihood of employees to come forward with allegations of misconduct.
+A whopping 40 percent of workers report they would not come forward with fraud if suspected, and nearly that many failed to disclose actual fraud in the workplace.
 However, statistics reveal that both corporate compliance programs and government regulatory agencies rely on tips from internal employees in order to properly and thoroughly police misconduct, so it is more important than ever for employees to feel comfortable coming forward.

 Effect of the FCA on Employee Disclosure